alpnix/alpnix/README.md

 - 🔭 I’m currently working on chatbot website project
 - 🌱 I’m currently learning Tensorflow, React, Django
-- 👯 I’m looking to collaborate on my new project idea
+- 👯 I’m looking to collaborate on a new project idea
 - 📫 How to reach me: [alp.niksarli@gmail.com](mailto:alp.niksarli@gmail.com)

 ### Connect with me: